greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/perf_issues.html.md

 ### <a id="topic7"></a>Tuning Statistics Collection

-The following configuration parameters control the amount of data sampled for statistics collection:
+The [default_statistics_target](../ref_guide/config_params/guc-list.html#default_statistics_target) server configuration parameter controls the amount of data sampled for statistics collection.

--   `default_statistics_target`

-These parameters control statistics sampling at the system level.
+This parameter controls statistics sampling at the system level.
 It is better to sample only increased statistics for columns used most frequently in query predicates.
 You can adjust statistics for a particular column using the command:

 `ALTER TABLE...SET STATISTICS`